Sheriff's Office launches new app

-Dane County Sheriff David Mahoney on Monday, Feb.
-17 announced the organization’s new smartphone application.
+Dane County Sheriff David Mahoney recently announced the organization’s new smartphone application.

-Dane County Sheriff’s Public Information Officer Elise Schaffer said the app will serve as a new way for the sheriff’s office to connect with Dane County residents and visitors, providing information quickly and efficiently to anyone with a smartphone.
+Dane County Sheriff’s Public Information Officer Elise Schaffer said the app will serve as a new way for the sheriff’s office to connect with Dane County residents and visitors, providing information to anyone with a smartphone.

-The Dane County Sheriff’s Office app was developed by TheSheriffApp.com, a division of OCV, LLC.
+The app was developed by TheSheriffApp.com, a division of OCV, LLC.
 The app offers quick access to items of public interest and is easy to use.
 In just a few clicks, users can:

 • Submit a Tip (See Something…..Say Something);